Prompt Engineering Guide

 Emotion Prompting

-You might think that Emotion Prompting1 could steer the model in the wrong direction, making it biased toward the emotions expressed in the prompt.
+You might think that Emotion Prompting could steer the model in the wrong direction, making it biased toward the emotions expressed in the prompt.
 Surprisingly, emotional prompting can often lead to better or more factual responses, which might not be possible with neutral or mechanical prompts.

 Re-reading (RE2)